Polymer/old-docs-site/app/2.0/docs/tools/tests.md

 Always wrap your test in `flush` if your element template contains a [template repeater (`dom-repeat`)](/{{{polymer_version_dir}}}/docs/devguide/templates#dom-repeat) or [conditional template (`dom-if`)](/{{{polymer_version_dir}}}/docs/devguide/templates#dom-if), or if your test involves shadow DOM mutation.
-The teshady DOM polyfill lazily performs these operations in some cases for performance. `flush` ensures that asynchronous changes have taken place.
+The shady DOM polyfill lazily performs these operations in some cases for performance. `flush` ensures that asynchronous changes have taken place.
 The test function should take one argument, `done`, to indicate that it is [asynchronous](#async), and it should call